DexterInd/GrovePi/Projects/java/ButtonRotaryObserver/README.md

   * **ButtonPressDistinguisher (implements InputSensorObserver)**: Receives updates containing sensor events, analyzes the timing of these events and invokes the appropriate method on this instance's ButtonInvoker object.

   * **RotaryAngleDeterminer (implements InputSensorObserver)**: Determines and reports the angular position of the rotary angle sensor.

 * **Interfaces**:
   * **ButtonInvoker**: Declares the methods that are called when ButtonPressDistinguisher identifies a single, double, and long press respectively.
   * **RotaryInvoker**: Declares a method to call when RotaryAngleDenterminer is updated.

+This package uses the Observer design pattern, and can be used to easily incorporate other input sensors into your project.
+Simply write a class that implements the InputSensorObserver interface, includes a way of processing the data read from the sensor.
 ### Credits

 This GrovePi sensor demonstration is an extension of coursework for CS505 Design Patterns at Central Connecticut State University, Fall 2017, with Dr. Chad Williams.

 Interested in Computer Science at CCSU?:  http://www.ccsu.edu/cs/